mrchu39/fritz-classification/README.md

 ## Installation

 Installation of SNID is detailed on the above link.
 Ensure that its dependencies (PGPLOT) are installed.
+It is highly recommended to download the updated and more extensive template list, which can be found under `templates-2.0` in the above link.
 Enter in the location the SNID executable is located in `snid.py`.

 Generate your unique Fritz API token by going to your [profile](https://fritz.science/profile), finding "Generate New Token for Command-Line Authentication", entering in a name (this is not important), checking all the boxes, and clicking "generate token".
 Copy the token and enter it in `func.py`.